A collection letter is a notification informing a customer of a due payment.

 Ways to Avoid Payment Collection Issues

-As a business, it is almost impossible to prevent debts.
+As a business, it is almost impossible to prevent debt.
 At the same time, debt prevention is needed to keep the business running.
 Therefore, try as much as possible to follow these procedures in your daily practices to keep your business in good shape when it comes to debt recovery principles:

 Review AR aging report